siemens/gencmpclient/doc/cmpClient-cli.md

 - **-recipient** _name_

-    Distinguished Name (DN) to use in the recipient field of CMP request messages, i.e., the CMP server (usually a CA or RA entity).
+    Distinguished Name (DN) to use in the recipient field of CMP request messages, i.e., the CMP server (usually the addressed CA).

     The argument must be formatted as _/type0=value0/type1=value1/type2=..._, characters may be escaped by `\` (backslash), no spaces are skipped.